gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 #.
 Configure the following:

    APPROVAL INTEGRATION
-    Select the ServiceNow Integration already configured in ``Administration > Integrations`` to use for the approval policy.
+    Select the ServiceNow Integration already configured in ``|AdmInt|`` to use for the approval policy.

    WORKFLOW
     Select the ServiceNow workflow for the approval in ServiceNow (if desired).
 These workflows are configured and synced in from the ServiceNow Integration.